-- Full particulars of the syllabus and the examination are contained in the Examination Decrees and Regulations together with the Supplement (Part A synopses) to the Handbook for the Undergraduate Mathematics and Philosophy Courses 2008-2009. - You will receive a second notice later with information about the examination timetable and practical arrangements in the Schools, including information about examination numbers, handing in of scripts, and so on.
-I am expecting the examination to be held in week 9 in Trinity Term, June 22nd to 26th 2009.
-These dates should be regarded as provisional at this stage. - A note about examination conventions relating to marking of papers in Part A is attached.
-Your marks will be reported to you in the University's standard format which consists of a mark in the range 0-100 for each paper. - The examiners are planning to hold their final meeting on Friday 10th July 2009, and hope to distribute results to Colleges soon afterwards.
+- Full particulars of the syllabus and the examination are contained in the Examination Decrees and Regulations together with the relevant Supplements (including the Part A synopses) to the Handbook for the Undergraduate Mathematics and Philosophy Courses. - You will receive a second notice later with information about the examination timetable and practical arrangements in the Schools, including information about examination numbers, handing in of scripts, and so on.
+I am expecting the examination to be held in week 9 in Trinity Term, June 21st to 25th 2010.
+These dates should be regarded as provisional at this stage. - A note about examination conventions relating to marking of papers in Part A is attached, together with the revised Qualitative Class Descriptors.
+Your marks will be reported to you in the University's standard format which consists of a mark in the range 0-100 for each paper. - The examiners are planning to hold their final meeting on Friday 9th July 2010, and hope to distribute results to Colleges soon afterwards.